 Renewal cost is arguably the most important aspect of maintaining a website.
-Domain registration and hosting prices are amazing on any service provider on the first year/term.
+Domain registration and hosting prices are amazing for any service provider in the first year/term.
 The real challenge is finding a reliable but cheap domain and hosting renewal.
 If you’re eager to start your own blog, you may want to explore the services I’m using.
 They could work for you too!

 Cheap Hosting Renewal

 The majority of seasoned bloggers, even WordPress recommend Bluehost (which is kind of big deal since WP powers more than 50% of the entire internet) so I checked out their plans.
 The obstacle for me is paying for at least 36-months upfront (around 99 USD without add-ons) to take advantage of the cheapest advertised rates.
 Same thing with SiteGround and other popular web hosting providers.
 If I’m being honest, it doesn’t make sense for beginners to spend too much on the first try.

 It’s better to go with modest but reliable options out there, in my opinion.
 I’m using Hostinger and have no complaints so far.
 I like that they have shorter renewal terms and payments not limited to credit cards.
 You can use PayPal and even cryptocurrencies like Komodo, PotCoin, and Qtum.
 Renewal pricing is higher than the introductory offer, but still cheaper compared to other hosting services.